How a DUI Affects Car Insurance Premiums

 If you find yourself convicted of either offense, it can make your insurance rates increase.
 In that case, you may need to find cheap auto insurance to offset the rise in car insurance costs.

 Enter your ZIP code to compare DUI insurance quotes online with our FREE auto insurance comparison tool.

 DUI, known as “Driving under the influence”, can also be referred to as “Driving while intoxicated/impaired” or in some situations, “operating while impaired” (OWI).
 Basically, if you consume alcohol and/or drugs and get behind the wheel, you put yourself at risk for a DUI/DWI.
-And the drugs don’t have to be illegal, either; even a seemingly innocent dose of strong cough medicine or a legitimate prescription medication can impair you enough to get you pulled over and ticketed.
+And the drugs don’t have to be illegal, either; even a seemingly innocent dose of strong cough medicine or legitimate prescription medication can impair you enough to get you pulled over and ticketed.
 DUI is usually considered a lesser offense compared to a DWI, especially if the charge is based on alcohol consumption.
-Compare dui car insurance quotes now.

 Some states, such as New Jersey, Minnesota, and Virginia do not recognize any distinction between a DUI vs. a DWI; both carry equal weight.
 Usually, however, a blood alcohol level below .08 is considered a DUI and anything above that threshold is a DWI.
 For impairment from drugs, DUIs are often issued.

 Enter your ZIP code below to compare auto insurance rates.